Paris Conference for Lebanon: Some generosity, but no ceasefire

 He continued, “The conference’s outcomes—financial support for refugee relief and strengthening the Lebanese army to maintain security and uphold national sovereignty, especially south of the Litani River alongside UNIFIL to implement UN Resolution 1701—reinforce our belief that Lebanon is not alone in confronting the existential threat it faces.

-But French expert Agnes Levallois, vice-president of Institute of research and studies Mediterranean Middle-East (Iremmo) says while this aid is vital for the Lebanese, it solves nothing”.
+But French expert Agnes Levallois, vice-president of the Institute of research and studies Mediterranean Middle-East (Iremmo) says while this aid is vital for the Lebanese, it solves nothing”.
 She told The New Arab, “If the international community does not obtain a halt to the Israeli bombardments, it will need to mobilise again very quickly”.

 She also doubted that $200 million “is enough to strengthen an army in dire need of military equipment”.

-France announced it will contribute 100 million € ($108 million) to Lebanon.
-Germany will donate 96 million € ($103.57 million) and Britain 15 million pounds ($20 million), while the US have pledged $300 million - a third of what is needed to operate one Thaad anti missile system battery that the country recently deployed to Israel.
+France announced it will contribute € 100 million ($108 million) to Lebanon.
+Germany will donate €96 million ($103.57 million) and Britain £15 million ($20 million), while the US has pledged $300 million - a third of what is needed to operate one Thaad anti-missile system battery that the country recently deployed to Israel.

-At the time of publication, Saudi Arabia, the United Arab Emirates and Qatar had not made their contributions public.
+At the time of publication, Saudi Arabia, the United Arab Emirates, and Qatar had not made their contributions public.

-This French-led initiative is “extremely important for Lebanon”, Prime Minister Najib Miqati told the press, saying it demonstrated “human solidarity but also political solidarity”.
+This French-led initiative is “extremely important for Lebanon”, Prime Minister Najib Mikati told the press, saying it demonstrated “human solidarity but also political solidarity”.
 President Macron framed this initiative as part of the “age-old ties” between France and Lebanon, saying that it was organised “in the name of this unwavering loyalty”.

 Foreign Minister Jean-Noël Barrot also emphasised the historical dimension of this relationship, quoting the late French President Charles de Gaulle (who, in the 1940s, had initially rejected Lebanon’s demands for independence): ‘In every French heart, the very name of Lebanon awakens something very special’.